Reddimus/jetson-fruits-classification/README.md

 Note that these files are not written by me, they are the example files for the official Tensorflow tutorial for retraining which can be found [here](https://www.tensorflow.org/hub/tutorials/image_retraining).

-If you want to just test out my retrained model which is included in the project repository, you can skip this section and move on to the next section for inference.
+If you want to just test out my retrained model which is included in the project repository, you can skip this.

 When retraining a dataset, you have the choice to do it on the Jetson Nano or on a host PC.
 The steps will be the same on both; you need to clone the repository and use the script for retraining, and once done the model will be saved as `/tmp/output_graph.pb` and `/tmp/output_labels.txt`.